 1. The following questions involve the function $f(x) = 4 - x^2$.
-Before executing the numerical calculations, type Digits:=20: which will output a greater number of significant digits in all of your computations.
+Before performing the numerical calculations, execute the command Digits:=20: to insure you have enough accuracy in your computations.
 Recall that we define the error of an approximation to be

-$$Error = |Actual value - Approximation|$$
+Error = |Actual value - Approximation|